 This is a topic we feel strongly about, having worked in the mortgage industry for years.
-We’ve worked countless transactions where the buyer doesn’t have a real estate agent to represent them and instead just worked directly with the listing agent.
+We’ve worked on transactions where the buyer doesn’t have a real estate agent to represent them and instead just worked directly with the listing agent.
 In some cases, the arrangement worked just fine.
-For the remainder of instances, however, the buyer had a terrible experience and felt like there was no one to help them.
+For the remainder of instances, however, the buyer didn’t have a good experience and felt like there was no one to help them.

 Before we delve into the reasons why buyers may not want to work directly with the listing agent, we’d like to discuss the benefits of having a buyer’s real estate agent.

 Buyer’s Real Estate Agent